Forty Niner (horse)

 Forty Niner (11 May 1985 – 18 May 2020) was an American champion thoroughbred racehorse and influential stallion.

 Background

 Forty Niner was sired by Champion sire Mr. Prospector out of the mare File.
 He was bred and raced by Claiborne Farm.

 Racing career

 Forty Niner was the U.S. Champion colt at age two after major wins in the Champagne Stakes, Belmont Futurity Stakes and Breeders' Futurity Stakes.

 Forty Niner was one of the Winterbook betting favorites to win the 1988 Kentucky Derby.
-Although he drew the disadvantageous post position seventeen in the Derby, with rider Pat Day riding he quickly moved into contention early, then dropped back, but came with a strong stretch drive and finished a fast-closing second by a neck to the filly Winning Colors.
+Although he drew the disadvantageous post position seventeen in the Derby, with Pat Day riding, he quickly moved into contention early, then dropped back, but came with a strong stretch drive and finished a fast-closing second by a neck to the filly Winning Colors.
 In the second leg of the U.S. Triple Crown series, the Preakness Stakes, he finished seventh to winner Risen Star after being sent into an early speed duel with Winning Colors.